-Based on data processing of posttest scores for the control class and experimental class with $n_1 = 32$, $n_2 = 32$ the average value $\bar{x}1 = 69.2188$, $\bar{x}2 = 82.8750$, and a standard deviation value of $s_1 = 8.66485$, $s_2 = 10.10828$.
-To find out how much influence the drill method has on students' mathematics learning outcomes (posttest scores), there are several statistical tests that must be carried out.
-First, a normality test was carried out for the posttest scores for the control class and experimental class.
-By using equations (1), (2) and SPSS software, the Shapiro-Wilk Normality test output Posttest Values are obtained in Table 6 below:
+Based on data processing of post-test scores for the control class and experimental class with $n_1 = 32$, $n_2 = 32$ the average value $\overline{x_1} = 69.2188$, $\overline{x_2} = 82.8750$, and a standard deviation value of $s_1 = 8.66485$, $s_2 = 10.10828$.
+To find out how much influence the drill method has on students' mathematics learning outcomes (post-test scores), several statistical tests must be carried out.
+First, a normality test was carried out for the post-test scores for the control class and experimental class.
+By using Equations (1) and (2) and SPSS software, the Shapiro-Wilk Normality test output post-test scores are obtained in Table 6 below.

 Table 6.
-Normality test Shapiro-Wilk Nilai Post test
+Normality test Shapiro-Wilk post-test scores.

-Shapiro-Wilk

-Statistic df Sig.

-Posttest Value_Control class .965 32 .380

-Posttest Value_Experimental class .883 32 .002
+Shapiro-Wilk Statistic df Sig.
+Post-test Score of Control class 0.965 32 0.380 Post-test Score of Experimental class 0.883 32 0.002

-Based on the results in Table 6 the control class post test value $Sig_1 = 0,380$ and the experimental class post test value $Sig_2 = 0,002$ were obtained.
-Sig_1 is the post test score for the control class and Sig_2 is the post test score for the experimental class.
-It can be concluded that the Posttest Value_Control class has a normal distribution, while the Posttest Value_Experimental class does not have a normal distribution.
-Because one of the posttest classes is not normally distributed, the next step is to carry out a test of homogeneity of variance for the posttest scores with the Levene test.
-Table 7 below is the result of homogeneity of variance Levene test for Posttest Values
+Based on the results in Table 6 the control class post-test score $Sig_1 = 0.380$ and the experimental class post-test score $Sig_2 = 0.002$ were obtained.
+Sig_1 is the post-test score for the control class and Sig_2 is the post-test score for the experimental class.
+It can be concluded that the post-test scores of the control class has a normal distribution, while the post-test score of the experimental class does not have a normal distribution.
+Because one of the post-test scores with the Levene test.
+Table 7 below is the result of homogeneity of variance Levene test for post-test scores.